In this guide

 Registration with a GP typically takes 1–3 weeks.
 The university’s student health service is a separate system from general practice — if you are an employee rather than a student, you register with a regular huisarts.

 Health insurance is mandatory from your first day as a Dutch resident.
 Cross-border workers face a more complex situation — if you are employed in Belgium or Germany but resident in the Netherlands, your insurance obligations depend on your employment country.
-Get specialist advice before assuming Dutch insurance rules apply straightforwardly.
-Premiums start around €130/month for standard Dutch residents.
+Get specialist advice before assuming Dutch insurance rules apply without exception.
+Premiums start around €140/month for standard Dutch residents.
 Use the Health Insurance Wizard to compare policies.
+Compare Dutch and international expat insurance options with the Insurance Comparison.

 Transport